 A study of main developments, literary currents and representative authors from the colonial period to 1888.
+Prerequisite: Completion of one 300-level course in Spanish

 SPAN 431 The Modern Literature of Spanish America: 1888 to the Present

 A study of main developments, literary currents and representative authors from 1888 until the present.